 Conversations – It can be surprising what comes out is unscripted casual conversations with people.

 Data Collection – Collect/generate a simple collection of data based on your observations.
-Seem if it changes your perspective and underlying assumptions.
+See if it changes your perspective and underlying assumptions.

-Focus Groups – Could be done seriously or outsourced but it might also be a smaller group done in a more casual fashion.
+Focus Groups – This could be done seriously or outsourced, but it might also be a smaller group done in a more casual fashion.
 This will be a bit more work, so it might not be applicable to smaller projects.